-The Department of Biostatistics and Bioinformatics houses the CCSG Biostatistics Core Resource, William Brady, PhD, Director and Kristopher Attwood, PhD, Associate Director; the Bioinformatics Core Resource, Song Liu, PhD, Director and Jianmin Wang, PhD, Co-Director; the Statistical Genetics and Genomics Resource, Qianqian Zhu, PhD, Director; and the Clinical Data Network, Carmelo Gaudioso, PhD, Director.
+The Department of Biostatistics and Bioinformatics houses the CCSG Biostatistics Core Resource, Austin Miller, PhD, Director and Kristopher Attwood, PhD, Associate Director; the Bioinformatics Core Resource, Song Liu, PhD, Director and Jianmin Wang, PhD, Co-Director; the Statistical Genetics and Genomics Resource, Qianqian Zhu, PhD, Director; and the Clinical Data Network, Carmelo Gaudioso, PhD, Director.

 The MS program in Bioinformatics and Biostatistics is administered through the University at Buffalo School of Public Health and Health Professions, Department of Biostatistics.
 For questions about program requirements or curriculum, please contact Noreen McGuire, Graduate Program Coordinator, at email@example.com or 716-829-6142.

 The Department also has a close working relationship with the Buffalo Office of the NRG Oncology Statistics and Data Management Center, also located at RPCI.
 Department faculty members have expertise in computational intensive statistical methods, clinical trial design and analysis, statistical genetics and genomics, bioinformatics, applied systems biology modeling and epidemiological study design and analysis.